ihmeuw/vivarium_research/docs/source/gbd2019_models/causes/ihd/index.rst

    * - Asymptomatic ischaemic heart disease
      -
      - 0.0

-Angina was split into asymptomatic, mild, moderate, and severe groups using information from MEPS.
-Disability weights were established for these severities using the standard approach for GBD 2019.

-.. list-table:: Severity distribution for angina pectoris
-   :widths: 15 25 12
-   :header-rows: 1

-   * - Severity level
-     - Lay description
-     - DW (95% CI)
-   * - Asymptomatic angina
-     -
-     - 0.0
-   * - Mild angina
-     - Has chest pain that occurs with strenuous physical activity, such as running or lifting heavy objects.
-After a brief rest, the pain goes away.
-     - 0.033 (0.02–0.052)
-   * - Moderate angina
-     - Has chest pain that occurs with moderate physical activity, such as walking uphill or more than half a kilometer (around a quarter-mile) on level ground.
-After a brief rest, the pain goes away.
-     - 0.08 (0.052–0.113)
-   * - Severe angina
-     - Has chest pain that occurs with minimal physical activity, such as walking only a short distance.
-After a brief rest, the pain goes away.
-The person avoids most physical activities because of the pain.
-     - 0.167 (0.11–0.24)

 Heart failure was split into medically managed, mild, moderate, and severe groups.
 Disability weights were established for these severities and are in the table below.